twilio/twilio-video-app-android/README.md

 * **app**: Provides a canonical multi-party voice and video calling application that uses the Android SDK
 * **env**: Allows developers to set environment variables in native C/C++ using JNI.
-This is only applicable for **Twilio developers**.
+This is only applicable for **Twilions**.
 Accessing dev or stage requires VPN.
 * **library**: The Android SDK that provides the Java classes and interfaces used by Android developers to perform multi-party voice and video calling
 * **token**: A utility module for generating Video Access Tokens. **This module is intended to be